Plantar Fasciitis Embolization

 • You’ve had heel pain for 6 months or longer

-• Conservative options like stretching, orthotics, or injections have not worked
+• Conservative treatments such as rest, ice, stretching, physical therapy, orthotics, or steroid injections have not worked

 • You want to avoid surgery and recover faster